Description

 The strengths of this resource are:

-- it includes lots of helpful framing to ensure that conversations about race and justice are facilitated well
+- It includes lots of helpful framing to ensure that conversations are facilitated well

-- it introduces learners to systemic oppression and injustice as environmental topics
+- It introduces learners to systemic challenges related to environmental topics

 - it offers cross-disciplinary connections and extension activities to make content relevant for learners